Efficient algorithms for tuple domination on co-biconvex graphs and web graphs: Abstract

 \section{Abstract}

 A vertex in a graph dominates itself and each of its adjacent vertices.
 The \emph{$k$-tuple domination problem}, for a fixed positive integer $k$, is to find a minimum sized vertex subset in a given graph such that every vertex is dominated by at least $k$ vertices of this set.
 From the computational point of view, this problem is NP-hard.
-For a general circular-arc graph and $k=1$, efficient algorithms are known to solve it (Hsu et al., 1991 $\&$ Chang, 1998) but its complexity remains open for $k\geq 2$.
-A $0,1$-matrix has the \emph{consecutive 0's (circular 1's) property for columns} if there is a permutation of its rows that places the 0's (1's) consecutively (circularly) in every column. \emph{Co-biconvex} (\emph{concave-round}) graphs are exactly those graphs whose augmented adjacency matrix has the consecutive 0's (circular 1's) property for columns.
-Due to A. Tucker (1971), concave-round graphs are circular-arc.
-In this work, we develop a study of the $k$-tuple domination problem on co-biconvex graphs and on web graphs which are not comparable and, in particular, all of them concave-round graphs.
-On the one side, we present an $O(n^2)$-time algorithm for solving it for each $2\leq k\leq |U|+3$, where $U$ is the set of universal vertices and $n$ the total number of vertices of the input co-biconvex graph.
-On the other side, the study of this problem on web graphs was already started by Argiroffo et al. (2010) and solved from a polyhedral point of view only for the cases $k=2$ and $k=d(G)$, where $d(G)$ equals the degree of each vertex of the input web graph $G$.
-We complete this study for web graphs from an algorithmic point of view, by designing a linear time algorithm based on the modular arithmetic for integer numbers.
-The algorithms presented in this work are independent but both exploit the circular properties of the augmented adjacency matrices of each studied graph class.
+It follows from previous works by Bui-Xuan et al.~(2013) and by Belmonte et al.~(2013) ---in the context of locally checkable vertex subset problems in graph classes with quickly computable and bounded min-width--- that the $k$-tuple domination problem is solvable in time $\mathcal{O}(|V(G)|^{6k+4})$ in the class of circular-arc graphs.
+In this work, we develop faster algorithms for $k$-tuple domination in co-biconvex graphs and in web graphs, which are incomparable subclasses of concave-round graphs and thus of circular-arc graphs.
+On the one hand, we present an $\mathcal{O}(n^2)$-time algorithm for solving it for each $2\leq k\leq |U|+3$, where $U$ is the set of universal vertices and $n$ the total number of vertices of the input co-biconvex graph.
+On the other hand, the study of this problem on web graphs was already started by Argiroffo et al. (2010) from a polyhedral point of view only for the cases $k=2$ and $k=d(G)$, where $d(G)$ equals the degree of each vertex of the input web graph $G$.
+We complete this study for web graphs from an algorithmic point of view, by designing a linear-time algorithm based on the modular arithmetic for integer numbers.
+The algorithms presented in this work are mutually independent but both exploit the circular properties of the augmented adjacency matrices of each studied graph class.

 {\textbf{Keywords:}} $k$-tuple dominating sets, augmented adjacency matrices, stable sets, modular arithmetic